xu-chiheng/Note/Tool/_patch/llvm/README.txt

+cygwin-prevent-versioning.patch
+Cygwin : Prevent versioning when building LLVM

+cygwin-not-use-symlink.patch
+Cygwin : Not use symlink when building LLVM

+cygwin-cmake-option.patch
+Cygwin : Fix CMake options values

+cygwin-macro.patch
+Cygwin : Remove some macros not defined in GCC

 cygwin-general-a.patch
 Fix build error by Clang due to the conflict of CIndexer.cpp and mm_malloc.h.
 In mm_malloc.h, _WIN32 and __CYGWIN__ can't both be defined, but CIndexer.cpp define both.
 In file included from /cygdrive/e/Note/Tool/llvm/clang/tools/libclang/CIndexer.cpp:35: